PART ONE: Beef and Health – The Untold Story

 Do Canadians eat too much red meat?
 In fact, no we don’t.

-• Considering there are 21 meals in a week, Canadians eat only 3 to 4 servings of red meat per week1 – that’s one lunch and two dinners for example.
+• Considering there are 21 meals in a week, Canadians eat only 3 servings of fresh red meat per week1 – that’s one lunch and two dinners for example, and this includes pork, lamb or beef.
 How big is a serving?
-Only 75 grams – that’s a steak about the size of your palm.
+Only 100 grams – that’s a steak about the size of your palm.

 • Think red meat is on the rise as part of Canadian eating patterns?
 At a 14 gram decrease per day compared to what we ate in 2004, the fact is that there is less red meat than ever in Canadian diets.2